Connecture vs. Sunfire for SOAs and Call Recordings: What Medicare Agents Should Compare

 • Isolate your compliance data: Originate SOAs, capture ACA consent, and permanently store required call recordings in your own independent vault.

 This decoupled approach keeps your compliance data complementary to your enrollment platform instead of trapped inside it.
-If you change FMOs tomorrow, your quoting tool may change, but your 10-year historical archive remains under your control.
+If you change FMOs tomorrow, your quoting tool may change, but your historical archive remains under your control.

 The $9.99/Month Independent Alternative